Back to Home

 What We Built

 New "Taxes & Documents" section.
-Architected this to house future documents; not just a one-off for tax docs.
-Reusable for statements, credit card docs, or anything else users need access to.
+Built to hold future documents too — not just a one-off for tax forms.

 W-9 collection flow integrated via TaxBit's SDK, with pre-filled user data from Fold accounts.

 Support tooling and training.
 Quick link from internal tools to each user's TaxBit page.
-Trained CS team on TaxBit portal.
+Trained CS on the TaxBit portal.
 Created Zendesk workflows including a dedicated view for W-9 update requests.

 What I Learned

-Research your edge cases before you design around them.
-The W-9 edit restriction could have derailed the timeline.
-But when the data showed we'd see maybe 10 users needing updates, I knew we could handle it with Support and move on.
-What felt like a limitation became a non-issue.
+The W-9 edit restriction could've derailed the timeline.
+But when I looked at the data and saw we'd get maybe 10 users needing updates, we could handle it with Support and move on.
+What felt like a limitation turned out to be a non-issue.
+I keep coming back to this: research your edge cases before you design around them.